 NAME OF CONGREGATION

-I hereby certify that at the Annual Vestry N Congregation in the Synod of the Diocese Meeting of the Congregation of the following were elected to represent this of Niagara for the ensuing two-year period.
+estry Meeting of the Congregation of the following were elected to represent this locese of Niagara for the ensuing two-year period.

 NAME ADDRESS

 SUBSTITUTE

-ADDITIONAL LAY REPRESENTATIVE (betwee een ages of 16 & 25) (for one-year term)
+ADDITIONAL LAY REPRESENTATIVE (between ages of 16 & 25) (for one-year term)

-SUBSTITUTE LAY REPRESENTATIVE (betwo een ages of 16 & 25) (for one-year term)
+SUBSTITUTE LAY REPRESENTATIVE (between ages of 16 & 25) (for one-year term)

 Date Signed

 - (e) On the receipt of such certificate, the Secretary shall enter the names of the Lay Representatives on the Synod list prepared by the Secretary.
-At the foot of this list, he/she shall indicate any member of the clergy or Lay Representative who have not the right to vote in the Synod. - (f) If any lay representative (other than a lay representative pursuant to paragraph (b) (ii) of this section) declines to serve, or at any time resigns his or her seat in the Synod, or removes from the diocese, the said seat shall be filled by the duly elected substitute automatically, provided that this paragraph shall not apply to a temporary absence of a delegate from any Synod other than an Electoral Synod permitting temporary substitution by an alternate for voting purposes only.
+At the foot of this list, they shall indicate any member of the clergy or Lay Representative who have not the right to vote in the Synod. - (f) If any lay representative (other than a lay representative pursuant to paragraph (b) (ii) of this section) declines to serve, or at any time resigns their seat in the Synod, or removes from the diocese, the said seat shall be filled by the duly elected substitute automatically, provided that this paragraph shall not apply to a temporary absence of a delegate from any Synod other than an Electoral Synod permitting temporary substitution by an alternate for voting purposes only.